deepotrus/deepotrus/README.md

 - 👋 Hi, I'm Andrei Stelian Potra, for friends @deepotrus
 - 👀 I’m interested in Linux, Data Mining and Machine Learning
-- 🌱 I’m currently learning working on my perfect Debian System!
+- 🌱 I’m currently learning working on my Debian 12 Bookworm System!
 - 💞️ My self-hosted website: also working on it
 - 📫 How to reach me?
 By email: potra.andrei@tutanota.com